Yukhari Govhar Agha Mosque

+The Yukhari Govhar Agha Mosque (Yuxarı Gövhər Ağa Məscidi), also called the Great Mosque of Govhar Agha (Boyuk Juma Gövhər Ağanın Cümə Məscidi), is a Shia Islam mosque located in the city of Shusha, Azerbaijan.

 History

 The Yukhari Govhar Agha means "The Upper Govhar Agha Mosque" in Azerbaijani, referring to the location of the mosque in the upper section of Shusha town and to distinguish it from the Ashaghi Govhar Agha Mosque, the same-name mosque located in the lower section of the town.
 Both mosques are considered symbols of Shusha and masterpieces of Eastern architecture.